By Ricardo Ribeiro – Updated December 12, 2019

 Investment Policy Statement (IPS)

-Investment Policy Statement is a fancy name, but the idea is simple: put it all together in a single document so you can refer back to it regularly.
+Investment Policy Statement is a fancy name.
+Still, the idea is simple: put it all together in a single document so you can refer back to it regularly.

 You have made lots of decisions to get to this point.
 Are you going to remember everything in a few months?
 What about in a few years?